scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 particles along a fault plane is described by the theory of seismic sources.
 We will not go into all the details here, but the reference on seismic source theory we follow is Ben-Menahem and Singh [Ben81]_.
-The key result we will draw apon is a formula for the displacement for various types of seismic sources summarized in Table 4.4 of [Ben81]_, which is presented in terms of Hansen vectors.
+The key result we will draw upon is a formula for the displacement for various types of seismic sources summarized in Table 4.4 of [Ben81]_, which is presented in terms of Hansen vectors.
 Physically, a shear type failure would represent the slip of rock